If you enjoy this summary, please support the author by buying the book.

 Topic of Book

-Herman overviews the incredible transformation of Lowland Scotland, and particularly Edinburgh in the 18th Century.
+Herman overviews the incredible intellectual achievements of 18th Century Scotland, particularly Edinburgh.

 - Scotland benefitted enormously from the Act of Union with England.